lvapeab/nmt-keras/README.md

 The interactive simulation is implemented at the `interactive_nmt_simulation.py` script.

-In addition, this branch also supports online learning.
+In addition, this branch also supports [online learning protocols in a post-editing scenario](https://arxiv.org/abs/1706.03196).
 Refer to the `main.py` for more information.
 If you use the online learning features, please cite the following paper:

 ```
  Online Learning for Neural Machine Translation Post-editing